12 Top-Rated Things to Do in Lafayette, Indiana

 Address: 1301 Happy Hollow Road, West Lafayette, Indiana

 Where to Stay for Sightseeing in Lafayette, Indiana

-To accommodate visitors to Purdue University and the many city attractions, Lafayette provides a wide range of hotel options.
-Many nationally recognized and name-brand hotels can be found east of the city center near Interstate 65, and other great options can be found on both sides of the Wabash River near downtown.
+To accommodate visitors to Purdue University and the many city attractions, Lafayette has a wide range of hotel options.
+Many nationally recognized and name-brand hotels are east of the city center near Interstate 65, and other great options are on both sides of the Wabash River near downtown.

 - Mid-Range Hotels: Near Interstate 65 and three miles east of downtown, the Courtyard Lafayette is one of the top-rated hotels in the city.
 The high rankings of this nationally recognized hotel brand come from the consistently clean rooms, friendly front-desk staff, and the overall comfort of the hotel's common spaces.

 Across the street from the Courtyard, Homewood Suites by Hilton Lafayette provides similar stellar service with even more space to spread out your things.
 Big enough for the whole family, the rooms at Homewood Suites include kitchenettes, work spaces, and comfortable furniture.

 On the west side of the Wabash River, closer to Purdue University, Hampton Inn & Suites West Lafayette also provides a quality stay, with an indoor pool, fitness center, and breakfast every morning.

 - Budget Hotels: Amid the wide selection of hotel options in Lafayette, a few places provide comfortable amenities at an affordable rate.
 Near Interstate 65, the Red Roof Inn Lafayette is one of the best budget hotels you can book, and thanks to the clean and comfortable rooms at a great value, this national hotel chain receives plenty of repeat visits.